2) "Maturity can be defined as a ripeness as a

 appreciated, respected, and cultivated to the fullest extent

+possible.
 The mature individual must seek harmony between

 the symbolic system (as may be manifested by the intellectual